Snoqualmie-Valley-Citizens-for-Schools/svcitizensforschools.org/_posts/2021-03-27-covid-outbreak-at-football-game-ends-season.md

 ---
-layout: post
 title: COVID outbreak at football game ends season
 date: 2021-03-27
+tags:
+  - covid-19
-tags: covid-19 mshs
+  - mshs
+  - sports
 author: Chris Alef
 ---
 Five participants in the March 20 Mount Si High School football game tested positive for COVID-19.
 To reduce the risk of spreading COVID-19 further and putting in-person school further at risk, football players, staff, and coaches will self-quarantine.
 Students will continue their studies by attending school remotely.
 Unfortunately, this outbreak ends the  season for Mount Si High School varsity and junior varsity football teams.